Abyss Scuba Diving

 The Ocean is the Fun Part

 The final requirement is to complete four ocean dives that increase bit by bit in depth, ranging from 6m and down to a maximum of 18m.
+During these training dives, you will explore various dive sites, each offering unique experiences and opportunities to witness diverse marine life.
 This is the easiest part of the course as the beginner diver has grown accustomed to all the skills involved in confined water.
+After completing essential skills, divers can enjoy a fun dive focused solely on exploration and experience.
 The ocean section is the toppings on your cake as the beginner diver gets to experience the magic of the underwater world while practicing all the skills they perfected in confined water.

 So, to answer the question, “Is the PADI Open Water certification hard?”, the answer is that realistically, it is not hard at all.
 The average person can easily learn to dive but on the way, they will have to address psychological issues.
 Going below the surface of the water is not a natural process, but once you become a certified open water diver then you have something special that will fuel a lifetime of adventure and wonder.
 Abyss Scuba Diving and PADI would love to help make the beginning of this adventure as easy as possible.